 The third step is to pour the vodka and coffee liqueur directly into the lowball glass.
 There’s no need for a mixing glass or shaker in this recipe!

-The third step is to pour the cream into the lowball glass.
-While you can pour the cream directly into the glass, we like to pour it onto the back side of a cocktail spoon to create a swirl design.
+The fourth step is to pour the cream into the lowball glass.
+While you can pour the cream directly into the glass, we like to pour it onto the back side of a bar spoon to create a swirl design.

 This step seems complicated but is actually incredibly easy to do.
 Watch this video if you want to see it in action.